How to Spend 1 Incredible Day in Himeji, Japan

 Where to Eat in Himeji

 There are many restaurants close to Himeji Castle and Himeji Station to try.
-If you need ideas on what to eat in Japan, check out our Japanese food post!
+We suggest doing a quick search on Google Maps for nearby places to eat.

 Check out Spice Suehiro as a place to eat in Himeji, Japan.
 They sere delicious curries.